 It’s a nice compact size, and it feels like a quality product.

-The focus ring is quite smooth and not too heavy, so good for purlin focus while your video making.
+The focus ring is relatively smooth and not too heavy, so good for purlin focus while making videos.

-All in all, the lens has been built really nicely, and it’s a pleasure to use on pretty much any camera.
+All in all, the lens has been built nicely, and it’s a pleasure to use on pretty much any camera.

 On my 18 megapixels, Canon 60 D. Firstly, with the aperture wide open at F 1.4, the middle of the image is very sharp with good contrast, which is great to see on an F 1.4 lens.